Updates

 • Credits still expire monthly

-InVideo reserves the right to update credit costs at any time without prior notice
+InVideo reserves the right to update credit costs at any time — stated on their pricing page

-This is written explicitly on InVideo’s pricing page.
-The credit costs in this review are accurate as of publication but are not contractually fixed.
+This is written explicitly at invideo.io/pricing.
+The credit costs in this review are accurate as of April 2026 but are not contractually fixed.
 Verify current rates in InVideo’s help center before committing to annual billing, particularly as InVideo adjusts its model lineup post-Sora.

 The Hard Truth